kamu-data/kamu-cli/docs/first_steps.md

 $ kamu sql
 ```

-Under the hood it starts [Apache Spark](https://spark.apache.org/), so all of its powerful SQL engine is now available to you.
+Under the hood it starts [Apache Spark](https://spark.apache.org/), so its [powerful SQL](https://spark.apache.org/docs/latest/sql-ref.html) engine is now available to you.

 All datasets in your workspace should be available to you as tables: